AlexMili/WhatInstalled/README.md

-**WhatInstalled** is a tool to retrieve what you installed using command line.
+**WhatInstalled** is a tool to list all packages you ever installed on your machine.
 Currently these package manager are handled:
-Homebrew
+- Homebrew
-Macport
+- Macport
+- luarocks
+- pip
+- pipx
+- gem
+- npm
+- yarn

+Comming soon:
-apt-get
+- apt-get
-aptitude
+- aptitude
-yum
+- yum
-pacman
+- pacman
-dpkg
+- dpkg
-dnf
+- dnf
-zypper
+- zypper
-luarocks
-pip
-easy_install
+- easy_install
-conda
-gem
-rvm
+- rvm
-npm
-yarn
-bower
+- nvm

 ## Installation
 You can install it with pip :